edf-hpc/puppet-hpc/CONTRIBUTING.md

-Please refer to the *Development Guidelines* in the documentation:
+Please refer to the [*Development Guidelines*](https://github.com/edf-hpc/puppet-hpc/blob/master/doc/src/guidelines.asc) in the documentation.

-  doc/src/guidelines.asc